JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 ![step16](./steps/step16.png)

-Once  a chart has been installed, you can check them by typing the command :
+Once a chart has been installed, you can check them by typing the command:

 ```bash
 helm list